 I-821, Application for Temporary Protected Status

 If you are an eligible national of a designated country or a person without nationality who last habitually resided in the designated country, use this form to apply for Temporary Protected Status (TPS).
-When filing an initial TPS application or re-registering for TPS, you can also request an Employment Authorization Document (EAD) by submitting a completed Form I-765, Request for Employment Authorization, at the time of filing Form I-821.
+When filing an initial TPS application or re-registering for TPS, you can also request an Employment Authorization Document (EAD) by submitting a completed Form I-765, Request for Employment Authorization, when you file Form I-821.

 You may also file your Form I-765 request separately at a later date.

 07/03/19.
 E. We will also accept the 07/03/19 edition.
 You can find the edition date at the bottom of the page on the form and instructions.